-Woman, 22, dies after serious assault in Hastings
+Homicide investigation: Woman, 22, dies after serious assault in Hastings

 The woman remained in a critical condition Thursday, before being moved to Wellington Regional Hospital that evening.
 On Friday, her condition was lifted from critical to serious.

 However, on Sunday she deteriorated and was back in a critical condition.
+She died that day.

+If you can assist please call Detective Sergeant Greg Simmons, Hawkes Bay CIB on 06 211 3525.
+Alternatively, call Crimestoppers anonymously on 0800 555 111.